Onsight Sport League

 Pick a Division: See "Scoring: The Handicap System" below to learn how to pick your division.
 We will score based on a handicap system so if you climb 5.8 and your buddy climbs 5.13, you can still be on the same team.

 Interested in joining a team?
 Let us know and we’ll get you on one!

 Step 2: Register Your Team

 Got your team together?
 Great.
 Designate one person to register either online via the link below or at the front desk.
 Team members must be Onsight members, punch pass holders, or purchase a day pass for each visit.
 Registration fee is $50 per team (that's only $12.50 per person for the entire 9 weeks!)
-All teams must be registered by Sunday, June 18th.
+All teams must be registered by Sunday, March 31, 2019.
 Once registered, be sure to “Like” our Facebook page to stay updated and check this website page regularly for scores, rankings, and announcements: www.onsightrockgym.com/osl

 Step 3: How Competitions Work